pBlasiak/rcfiles/README.md

-    ,              - After 'f' command go to previous occurance of a word searched ~              - Switch case (e.g. lowercase to uppercase letters) U              - Upper case of marked area :%s/old/new/gc - replace all old with new throughout file with confirmations :Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off)
+    ,              - After 'f' command go to previous occurance of a word searched ~              - Switch case (e.g. lowercase to uppercase letters) U              - Upper case of marked area :%s/old/new/gc - Replace all old with new throughout file with confirmations :Ex            - Opens the directory of the current file :Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off)